cheyennemtnman/secret-santa/README.md

     npm install

 Then, create a `config.json` file in the root of the project and populate it with your configuration options (details below).
-The module uses [Nodemailer](http://www.nodemailer.com/) and supports all major email services (a list can be found [here](https://github.com/andris9/nodemailer-wellknown#supported-services)).
+The module uses [Nodemailer](http://www.nodemailer.com/) and supports all major email services (a list of well-known services can be found [here](https://github.com/andris9/nodemailer-wellknown#supported-services)).

 In the example `config.json` file below, I'm using [SendGrid's free plan](https://sendgrid.com/user/signup) (up to 200 emails per day).